 The process of preparing for the comprehensive exam includes a mandatory orientation with the program director.
-Students that have met the requirements to be eligible to take the comprehensive exam will be provided information to attend the orientation.
-The Program Director will outline the requirements and expectations of completing the exam at the orientation, therefore it is mandatory.
-The brief meeting is scheduled three months prior to the scheduled examination date.
+Students that meet the requirements to take the comprehensive exam will be provided information to attend the orientation.
+The Graduate Program Director will outline the requirements and expectations of completing the exam at the orientation, therefore it is mandatory.
+The brief meeting is scheduled at least 8 weeks prior to the scheduled examination date.